–Tierni, TTS member

 Our objectives for participants in TTS workshops are to build:

 All TTS activities invite creative expression and exploration using digital media and open-source technology tools, including music and video production, digital photography, graphic design, computer programming, robotics, circuitry, and more.

 Teens have been finding innovative ways to continue to offer education, inspiration, and opportunity for youth.

-The North Regional Library Squad has partnered with Minneapolis Parks to offer STEM lessons at outdoor events this summer.
+The North Regional Library Squad has partnered with Minneapolis Parks and offered STEM lessons at outdoor events throughout the summer.

 The Future of TTS Depends on Generous Support of Friends Like You

-With the support of donors, Friends of the Hennepin County Library is contributing more than $150,000 to Teen Tech Squad in 2021, which will allow the continued development of future leaders in STEAM like the Brooklyn Park team.
+With the support of donors, Friends of the Hennepin County Library is contributing $150,000 to Teen Tech Squad in 2021, which will allow the continued development of future leaders in STEAM across the county.
 The generous support of library Friends also offers our adult mentors and teen leaders the opportunity to pivot quickly to meet the challenges of today when the communities served by our eight Teen Tech Squads across Hennepin County are hit the most by hardship.
-Despite the challenges teams are facing during this time of physical distancing, these determined teens are not looking to slow down anytime soon.
-Owen says, “It’s exciting to always try and outdo ourselves.
-We’re constantly trying to up what we did last time and make kids even happier and more excited about what’s possible.
-It’s just fun.”
+Despite the challenges that teams are facing during this time of physical distancing, these determined teens are not looking to slow down anytime soon.